Goldenfield192/ImmersiveRailroading/src/main/resources/assets/immersiverailroading/wiki/en_us/tracks/custom_curve.md

 This setting determines how many blocks long the piece of track is.

 ### Vertical Smoothing
-If the track has a slope, this option determines whether the track will be vertically smoothed at both ends to join the other tracks.
+If the curve has a slope(via the [Golden Spike](immersiverailroading:wiki/en_us/tracks/golden_spike.md)), this option determines whether the track will be vertically smoothed at both ends to join the other tracks.

 Current options are:
 * Both